JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/syntax_highlighting_and_error_highlighting.md

 The `TextAttributesKey` defines the default attributes applied to items of the corresponding type (for example, keywords are bold, numbers are blue, strings are bold and green).
 Highlighting from multiple `TextAttributesKey` items can be layered - for example, one key may define an item's boldness and another color.

+Existing highlighting can be suppressed programmatically in certain contexts, see [](controlling_highlighting.md).

  > To force re-highlighting (e.g., after changing plugin specific settings), use
  > [`DaemonCodeAnalyzer.restart()`](upsource:///platform/analysis-api/src/com/intellij/codeInsight/daemon/DaemonCodeAnalyzer.java).
  >